fettermania/superbowl-squares/README.md

   - [DONE] Translate 0-9 winner to which row/col to pick on manager page
 - [DONE] Store actual final scores, refactor completed away somehow (two bytes)
 - Goerli vs. Mainnet
+  - Instantiate web3 from a URL parameter
+  - Does pushRoute relaod the backend (specifically, the default web3 provider in web3.js)
+  - The Gate:
+     - move former index to home.js
+     - index is:
+        - [TODO] Explain the rules
+        - no wallet?
+Install here and set network?
+        - network set to goerli?
+Redirect to /goerli/
+        - network set to mainnet?
+Redirect to /mainnet/
   - Routes: include network in URL like /:network/:address
   - Routes: if no network in URL, redirect to prod
   - Banner: Encourage user to switch network if it doesn't match URL